-REMOTE KEYLESS ENTRY (RKE) - IF EQUIPPED
+REMOTE KEYLESS ENTRY (RKE)

-liftgate, and activate the Panic Alarm, optional power liftgate, left power sliding door, and right power sliding door from distances up to approximately 66 ft (20 m) using a hand-held Key Fob with RKE Key Fob.
+This system allows you to lock or unlock the doors and liftgate, and activate the Panic Alarm, optional power liftgate, left power sliding door, and right power sliding door from distances up to approximately 66 ft (20 m) using a hand-held RKE Key Fob.
 The RKE Key Fob does not need to be pointed at the vehicle to activate the system.